Shorts screening & performance, Friday, March 20, 2009, 7:30 pm

 Dancing by Kombat Breakers

-Music composed by Mikkel H Eriksen
+Music Composed by Mikkel H Eriksen

 In Susanna Wallin's "Night Practice," the seven dancers from Coventry's Kombat Breakers are seen hanging out on a floodlit football pitch at night.
 There is no coach to be seen and the film explores the undirected energy that comes from being able to do whatever you want.
 Shot on a pitch in the middle of the night in Coventry, "Night Practice" combines the structure of meticulous training with simple magical wonder.